race-briggs/liri/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-All features of this app was developed my Race Briggs with the help of the various technologies and APIs listed above.
+All features of this app were developed by Race Briggs with the help of the various technologies and APIs listed above.